lurchpop/docker-rbenv-unicorn-rails/README.md

   - RAILS_ENV passed to init.d script
   - example cascade script
   - create base image so you don't have to wait goddamn 50 years for ruby to build
+  - see if rbenv directory can be shrunken